Are Trump’s tariffs taking a toll on him in the Midwest?

 So the White House didn’t deliberately alter or delete its transcript.
 Fair enough.

-But get this: A full day after this became a story, the White House STILL HASN’T UPDATED its transcript.
-It shows this:
+But get this: A full day after this became a story, the White House STILL HADN'T UPDATED its transcript.
+Until after First Read's original publication on Thursday morning, it showed this:

 REUTERS' JEFF MASON: And did you direct any of your officials to help him do that?